jamunano/BrawlhallaEZ/README.md

 - [Gashihiko](https://github.com/gashihiko) <3
 - [Samster](https://github.com/BrotherSamster) <3

-If there are any errors, let me know.
+If there are any errors or questions you may have, let me know.

 Discord: Jam#7383